-- Educators will closely monitor and document the child's symptoms on the Incident, Injury, Trauma and Illness Record - Children who are unwell at the Service will be able to rest in a supervised area away from other children until parents or the emergency contact person is able to collect them
+- Educators will closely monitor and document the child's symptoms on the Incident, Injury, Trauma and Illness Record - Children who are unwell at the Service will be able to rest in a supervised area away from other children until parents or the emergency contact person is able to collect them - Management will contact the parents/guardian if their child has passed runny stools/vomited whilst at the Service to be collected

-- A child who has passed runny stools/vomited whilst at the Service will be sent home and may only return once a certificate from a General Practitioner has been produced - Educators will take the child's temperature.
-If the child's temperature is 38°C or higher, management will contact the child's parents/guardian/emergency contacts as soon as possible to have the child collected (within 30 minutes) - For infants under three months old with a temperature/fever over 38°C, parents will be immediately notified and requested to seek medical assistance.
+- Educators will take the child's temperature.
+If the child's temperature is above 38°C management will contact the child's parents/guardian/emergency contacts as soon as possible to have the child collected (within 30 minutes) - For infants under three months old with a temperature/fever over 38°C, parents will be immediately notified and requested to seek medical assistance.
 If the parent cannot take the child to a GP immediately, permission will be required for the Service to seek medical assistance urgently - Educators will monitor the child closely and be alerted to vomiting, coughing or convulsions - Educators will attempt to lower the child's temperature by: - o removing excessive clothing (shoes, socks, jumper, pants) - o encouraging the child to take small sips of water - o moving the child to a quiet area where they can rest whilst being supervised - Educators will check that written parental permission to administer paracetamol or ibuprofen has been provided during enrolment and filed in the child's individual record - Educators will check the medical history of the child to ensure there are no allergies before administering Panadol or Nurofen - Accurate records will be kept of the child's temperature, time taken, medication administered, dosage, staff member's full name and name of staff member who witnessed the administration of medication (if relevant) - Educators will continue to document any progressing symptoms - Educators will complete the Incident, Injury, Trauma or Illness Record, ensuring the form has been completed correctly and signed by the parent/guardian/emergency contact upon collection of their child - Educators will thoroughly clean and disinfect any toys, resources or equipment that may be contaminated by a sick child.